department-of-veterans-affairs/va.gov-team/products/caregivers/Improve Facility Selection/Research/conversation-guide.md

 ## Intro - 5 minutes

 Thanks for joining us today!
-My name is Jessica and [NOTETAKER NAME] is taking notes.
+My name is [MODERATOR NAME] and [NOTETAKER NAME] is taking notes.
 I also have a couple other colleagues in the Zoom waiting room who would like to observe and take notes.
 But before we get to them...

 Today we're going to talk about one particular question that is on the application for Family Caregiver Benefits.